Stock market today: Most of Wall Street rises after a pivotal inflation report comes up cool

 NEW YORK (AP) — Most U.S. stocks are rising Thursday after the latest update on inflation bolstered Wall Street's belief that relief on interest rates may come as soon as September.

-Four out of every five stocks in the S&P 500 index were climbing, though pullbacks for Microsoft and several other big, influential companies that have soared recently masked that underlying strength.
-The benchmark index was down 0.3% in morning trading from its all-time high set a day before.
+Four out of every five stocks in the S&P 500 index were climbing, though pullbacks for Microsoft, Nvidia and some other influential companies masked that underlying strength.
+These stocks have surged amid a frenzy around artificial-intelligence technology, causing critics to say they have become too pricey, and they helped drag the S&P 500 down 0.5% from its all-time high set a day before.

-The dips for Big Tech stocks also dragged the Nasdaq composite down 0.8% from its own record, while the Dow Jones Industrial Average was 15 points higher, or less than 0.1%, as of 10:35 a.m.
+The dips for Big Tech stocks also pulled the Nasdaq composite down 1.2% from its own record, while the Dow Jones Industrial Average was 102 points higher, or 0.3%, as of 11:15 a.m.
 Eastern time.

-But the direction was decidedly up for the majority of stocks on Wall Street, particularly homebuilders, real-estate owners and other stocks that tend to benefit the most from easier interest rates.
-BXP, the company that owns Boston's Prudential Center and other high-profile office developments across the country, climbed 5.1% for one of the market's biggest gains.
+Still, the direction was decidedly upward for the majority of stocks on Wall Street, particularly housing-related companies, real-estate owners and others that tend to benefit the most from easier interest rates.
+BXP, the company that owns Boston's Prudential Center and other high-profile office developments across the country, climbed 4.8% for one of the market's bigger gains.

 Wall Street wants lower interest rates because that can release pressure built up on the economy due to how expensive it's become to borrow money to buy houses, cars or anything on credit cards.
 Fed officials, though, have been saying they want to see "more good data" on inflation before making a move.
 They've kept rates high to intentionally put downward pressure on the economy, hoping to fully snuff out the worst inflation in generations.